Winter Harvest Philadelphia

 - Collingswood: 5-8pm, private residence, Summerfield Avenue

-- Cherry Hill - NEW SITE.
-We need 25 households to apply and a host site. contact Farm to City if you are interested in serving as site host (bob at farmtocity.org)
+- Cherry Hill - We need 25 households to apply and a host site. contact Farm to City if you are interested in serving as site host (bob at farmtocity.org)

 - Brewerytown: 4-8pm, private residence in the 2900 block of Poplar Street

 - Manayunk: Need a new site and site host for 2016-17 season.
 Contact bob at farmtocity.org

 - Erdenheim : 4-9pm, private residence in the 1000 block of Fraser Road